RMIT-COSC2780-2973-IDM25/IDM25-DOC/FAQ-COURSE.md

 ## I have a clash with other courses, what should do?

-I do not manage that aspect, please refer to the timetabling FAQ: https://www.rmit.edu.au/students/my-course/class-timetables/faqs
+I do not manage that aspect, please refer to the timetabling FAQ: <https://www.rmit.edu.au/students/my-course/class-timetables/faqs>

 The most relevant question is this:  _I have two classes that clash.
 What can I do?_

 For higher education students:

 > Class times are selected to ensure core course options are clash-free, but it’s not possible to cater for every elective option or non-standard enrolment, for example when taking courses from different year levels from your program.
 If you have an unavoidable tutorial, workshop, or lab clash, you should discuss your enrolment with your School or your Program Coordinator.

 In this context, “Program Coordinator” = Program Manager

-## I have a question about the course, but it is not here!
+## I have a question about the course, but it is not here

 If you have any questions about the course that you think other fellow students may be also interested in learning, please post it in the forum!